carolinemainaprojects/AI-Resume-Screener/README.md

 ---

-⭐ If you find this project interesting, feel free to explore the repository and other projects on my profile.
+⭐ Explore my other AI automation projects on my GitHub profile.